Gexkill/sweng2/RASD/src/introduction.md

 * [G8] Allow users to require to share the taxi.

 #Domain properties
-We suppose that these properties hold in the analysed world :
+We suppose that these properties hold in the analyzed world :

 * Actual drivers are already registered on the previous system
 * A taxi driver accepting a ride of reservation will actually take care of the request.